 Real-time message ingestion.
 If the solution includes real-time sources, the architecture must include a way to capture and store real-time messages for stream processing.
 This might be a simple data store, where incoming messages are dropped into a folder for processing.
 However, many solutions need a message ingestion store to act as a buffer for messages, and to support scale-out processing, reliable delivery, and other message queuing semantics.
 This portion of a streaming architecture is often referred to as stream buffering.
 Options include Azure Event Hubs, Azure IoT Hub, and Kafka.

 Stream processing.
 After capturing real-time messages, the solution must process them by filtering, aggregating, and otherwise preparing the data for analysis.
 The processed stream data is then written to an output sink.
 Azure Stream Analytics provides a managed stream processing service based on perpetually running SQL queries that operate on unbounded streams.
-You can also use open source Apache streaming technologies like Storm and Spark Streaming in an HDInsight cluster.
+You can also use open source Apache streaming technologies like Spark Streaming in an HDInsight cluster.

 Analytical data store.
 Many big data solutions prepare data for analysis and then serve the processed data in a structured format that can be queried using analytical tools.
 The analytical data store used to serve these queries can be a Kimball-style relational data warehouse, as seen in most traditional business intelligence (BI) solutions.
 Alternatively, the data could be presented through a low-latency NoSQL technology such as HBase, or an interactive Hive database that provides a metadata abstraction over data files in the distributed data store.
 Azure Synapse Analytics provides a managed service for large-scale, cloud-based data warehousing.
 HDInsight supports Interactive Hive, HBase, and Spark SQL, which can also be used to serve data for analysis.